nite-coder/prelude/README.md

-# prelude
+# Prelude
 A simple lightweight network framework for Go.
 It is useful for long connection applications such as `IOT`, `Chatroom`, `Online Game`, `Instant Messaging`

 ## Feature
+1. `Websocket` is supported (`TCP`, `MQTT` maybe later)
 1. distributed architecture and can be scale out
-1. handles 1m connections
+1. handle 1 million connections
-1. `Websocket` is supported (`TCP`, `MQTT` maybe later)
-1. use the `CloudEvents 1.0 specification` as message format
+1. use the `CloudEvents 1.0 specification` as event format
+1. support `JSON`, `XML`, `ProtoBuf` as content type
 1. Golang style

 ## Roadmap
-1. support stand-alone architecture via channel
-1. different encoding format, such as `PROTOBUF`, `JSON`
 1. support middleware chain